The Blue Hill Fair is a Labor Day tradition

 This year’s Blue Hill Fair begins Aug.
 30 and runs through Labor Day.

-Here are some of sights from the fair from past years.
+Here are some sights from the fair from past years.

 1965